 - Speaking Package.
 Scott has created multiple resources to maximize your audience’s experience, including: handouts with an introduction to the show, biography and infographics like “How to fall uphill” and “The hero’s journey”, random facts sheet (how many flat tires did you get), a Parent-Teacher Student Guides including classroom activities and online resources, such as Backyard Adventures and “Homeplay” assignments, plus all the resources on this website.

 - Make-A-Book Project: Schools may wish to participate in following Scott’s adventures abroad, or even illustrating the next book.

 Here’s how I like to launch a speaking engagement at elementary schools.

-- Important update: Currently moving to Cincinnati; however, I will still be making frequent trips to Wisconsin and Illinois, and, as usual, I will be available anywhere in the world upon request.
+- Important update: Currently living in Cincinnati; however, I will still be making frequent trips to Wisconsin and Illinois, and, as usual, I will be available anywhere in the world upon request.

 - Current event.
 Local School Districts.
 “If you could do anything, what would you do?
 How to create dreams and turn them into reality.”